Centrality Trading 7.5% Lower This Week (CENNZ)

-Centrality (CURRENCY:CENNZ) traded 2% higher against the US dollar during the one day period ending at 13:00 PM Eastern on January 28th.
-Centrality has a total market cap of $138.84 million and approximately $1.80 million worth of Centrality was traded on exchanges in the last day.
-Over the last week, Centrality has traded 7.5% lower against the US dollar.
-One Centrality coin can currently be bought for about $0.12 or 0.00000277 BTC on popular cryptocurrency exchanges.
+Centrality (CURRENCY:CENNZ) traded 2% higher against the US dollar during the one day period ending at 17:00 PM ET on February 2nd.
+Centrality has a total market cap of $138.84 million and $1.80 million worth of Centrality was traded on exchanges in the last 24 hours.
+One Centrality coin can now be bought for $0.12 or 0.00000277 BTC on exchanges.
+During the last week, Centrality has traded 7.5% lower against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.